Joseph R. Roques

-Joseph R. Roques (1772–1850), was a French botanist and physician noted for his materia medica work Phytographie médicale, histoire des substances héroiques et des poisons tirés du règne végétal ("Medical phytography, a history of powerful substances and poisons from the plant kingdom").
+Joseph R. Roques (1772–1850), was a French botanist and medical doctor noted for his materia medica work Phytographie médicale, histoire des substances héroiques et des poisons tirés du règne végétal ("Medical phytography, a history of powerful substances and poisons from the plant kingdom").
 He was a student at the University of Montpellier, enrolling in the Faculty of Medicine.
 He subsequently moved to Paris, becoming eminent as a botanist.
 The plates of his Phytographie médicale were drawn and engraved by Edouard Hocquart.